Welcome to the site for Plant Virologists everywhere!

 This site provides a central source of information about viruses, viroids and satellites of plants, fungi and protozoa, with some additional data on animal viruses and phages with RNA or ssDNA genomes.
-The regular updating of information has been assisted by sponsorship from the Zhejiang Academy of Agricultural Sciences, Hangzhou, People's Republic of China.

 ** PLEASE NOTE THAT THIS SITE WILL NOT BE UPDATED WITH SEQUENCE AND TAXONOMIC INFORMATION AFTER AUGUST 2013 **